-The pictures and video clips in this guide are from a 2015 Hyundai Elantra but these instructions should help you replace the window regulator on Hyundai Sonata, Accent, Santa Fe, Veloster.
+The pictures and video clips in this guide are from a 2015 Hyundai Elantra, but these instructions should help you replace the window regulator on Hyundai Sonata, Accent, Santa Fe, Veloster.

 What you will need

-On a high-mileage Hyundai, you should consider replacing the window motor together with the window regulator.
+On a high-mileage Hyundai, consider replacing the window motor together with the window regulator.
 In the aftermarket parts market, you will find that the window motor and regulator are often sold as one unit.

 Disconnect Negative Battery Terminal.
 Always disconnect the battery when working with electrical components on your Hyundai.